 c) catheter ablation, a procedure that destroy the areas of the heart that are out of sync.

-NOTE: the anti-arrhymic drug Amiodarone is known to cause hypothyroidism.
+NOTE: the anti-arrhymic drug Amiodarone is known to cause a raise in reverse T3, and is considered a very toxic drug.
 Also see Causes of Hypothyroidism.

 Even if your doctor says you don’t have a thyroid problem, you may!
 And that thyroid problem might be contributing to the AFib in some!